For more information or to register for any of these events,

 Individually guided six day silent live-in Retreat

 ‘Go into your room in silence and pray to your God in secret’.
-These five days are an opportunity for people seeking a silent retreat with daily input from an experienced Spiritual Companion.
+These six days are an opportunity for people seeking a silent retreat with daily input from an experienced Spiritual Companion.
 It is an opportunity to stand back and ‘see the woods for the trees’, to experience who you truly are when some intentional spaciousness is sought.
 The retreat will be limited to five people.

 Read more about this retreat

-Lectio Divina – Wellington and Lower Hutt
+Lectio Divina – Lower Hutt

 A time of group lectio divina and stillness